CODARcode/PerformanceAnalysis/README.md

     df = n_gram.generate_n_grams_ct(ee_lst, 1, k=3, file_name = 'n_gram.df')

+where '1' is job\_id and 'k=3' is for how many call depth to maintain.
+Note that here call depth to maintain is from the leaf node, not from root node. 'file\_name' is for output pandas.DataFrame file, which is good for per trace processing.

 Given df, the following detect  performance anomaly using LOF(Local Outlier Factor) algorithm where 'ANALYZ:ANA\_TASK:UTIL\_PRINT' is call stack and k=10 neighborhood node examples is used and find 5 anomaly out of 4400 calls:

     an_lst = n_gram.perform_localOutlierFactor(df[df['kl'] == 'ANALYZ:ANA_TASK:UTIL_PRINT'], 10, float(5/4400))